What To Do If Your W-2 is Incorrect or You Don't Receive It

 Step #2: Call the IRS

-If you do not receive the missing or corrected W-2 form by the end of February from your employer, you may call the IRS at 800-829-1040 and ask for assistance.
-The IRS will send a letter to your employer for you and request the missing W-2.
-This often does the trick, since most employers take letters from the IRS seriously.
+If you don't receive the missing or corrected W-2 form from your employer by the end of February, you may call the IRS at 800-829-1040 or make an appointment at an IRS Taxpayer Assistance Center.
+The IRS will send a letter to your employer requesting that they furnish the missing W-2 within ten days.
+This tactic often works because most employers take letters from the IRS seriously.

 Before you call the IRS, be prepared to provide the following information: